 Coordinating the Closing

 Once we have the closing set up, the lender then emails us the final buyer documents.
-The buyer signs their documents with one our closers.
-A closer is an attorney, current Stewart Title employee who does closings, or a notary.
-Our closers go over the Closing Disclosure, and Loan Estimate sheet, and the other lender documents to make sure the buyer(s) fully understand the figures and the pages they are signing.
+The buyer signs their documents with one of our closers.
+Anyone who closes transactions for us in the DC area is an employee of Stewart Title.
+Our closers go over the Closing Disclosure, and Loan Estimate sheet and the other lender documents to make sure the buyer(s) fully understand the figures and the pages they are signing.

 Boom!
 We are at the end!
 Official homeowners!
 As you can see, there are many moving pieces to the work of a Title Company.
 Many of our transactions take hard work to get to closing.